-For Reserve-based First Nations communities, urban based Aboriginal communities, and Métis communities who are seeking to develop a Delegated Aboriginal Agency (DAA).
+For Reserve-based First Nations communities and urban based Indigenous communities, who are seeking to develop a Delegated Aboriginal Agency (DAA).

 In order to build capacity to develop and deliver services to their members, communities are to participate in the three phases of program development outlined below.

 This activity is intended to support community consultation, data collection and information gathering sufficient for the preparation of an initial community proposal and preliminary discussions with the province and Indigenous Services Canada (ISC).